Diabetes - keeping active Physical activity - diabetes; Exercise - diabetes

 Some people who are obese may develop skin rashes when they start new exercises.
 These can often be prevented by choosing the right clothing.
 If you develop a skin infection or rash, often in skin folds, talk to your provider and make sure it is treated before you continue being active.

-Some types of vigorous exercise can damage your eyes if you already have diabetic eye disease.
-Get an eye exam before starting a new exercise program.
+Some types of vigorous exercise (mostly heavier weight lifting) can damage your eyes if you already have diabetic eye disease.
+Be sure to get an eye exam before starting a new exercise program.